 23. Switch banks to avoid fees

 You might be surprised to know how much you’re spending on banking fees.
-From monthly maintenance fees to overdraft fees to ATM fees, banks bring in billions of dollars each year.
+Banks bring in billions of dollars each year in fees.

 The bottom line